 Starting Your Own Church

-Some of the things you will need is a set of bylaws - the governing documents of your church.
-There are sample bylaws available to act as a framework from which you can adopt the clauses you deem appropriate - re-written to reflect your exact circumstances.
+To start a church, the first thing you’ll need to create is a set of bylaws - the governing principles of your organization.
+There are many sample sets of bylaws available online which can act as a framework for constructing your own.
+You can simply adopt the clauses you deem appropriate and re-write them to reflect your exact circumstances.
 You will also need a "belief statement" that outlines your religious belief systems and practices.
-You should also look at your states business/corporations website and get a copy of the appropriate incorporation documents.
-We recommend getting a few copies... one to read through thoroughly and get an understanding of what each field means, and a couple of copies to practice on.
-These are not difficult documents to go through but again, it is really important for you to get this correct from the beginning, and present them to the attorney mostly completed so that you save money.
-You will also need to have a list of people who will serve as officers of your corporation - yes - churches are corporations, though they generally fall into the 501(c)(3) non-profit status category.
-Even under this status you will still need a board of directors to list with the incorporation.
+In addition, remember to look at your state’s business/corporations website and find the appropriate incorporation documents.
+We recommend getting several backup copies.
+These are not overly-complex documents, but it can be easy to make a mistake or two.
+Practice filling out the extra copies and then present the final version to the attorney.
+You will also need to have a list of people who will serve as officers of your corporation.
+Yes, churches are corporations - though they generally fall into the 501(c)(3) non-profit status category.
+Even under this status you will still need a board of directors to list when incorporating.

 - What are your reasons for starting a church?

 - Will your new church be a full-time or part-time professional calling?

 - Are you creating a new organization from an existing informal church?